esloewe/acme-tech-shop/README.md

 You will need to clone this repo or download it to your computer.

-In order for the application to run you will need to have node installed in your computer in order for run this application.
+In order for the application to run you will need to have node installed in your computer.

 In the project directory, you can run: